Merging stellar-mass binary black holes: Observations

 \subsubsection{The confirmed detections to date}

-During its first observing run, lasting from September of 2015 through January of 2016, the LIGO detector network observed three likely signals from the mergers of binary black holes.
-GW150914 \citep{GW150914} and GW151226 \citep{GW151226} were confident, $> 5\sigma$ observations; LVT151012 was estimated as having a $\sim 90\%$ probability of being a gravitational-wave signal \citep{GW150914:rates,BBH:O1}, though the estimate is conservative and we shall treat it as a detection here.
+During its first observing run, lasting from September of 2015 through January of 2016, the advanced LIGO detector network observed three signals from the mergers of binary black holes: GW150914 \citep{GW150914}, GW151226 \citep{GW151226} and GW151012 \citep{GW150914:rates,BBH:O1}.
 During the second observing run, lasting with some interruptions from November 2016 through August 2017, three further confident binary black hole detections were announced: GW170104 \citep{GW170104}, GW170608 \citep{GW170608}, and GW170814 \citep{GW170814}, the last of these with the participation of the Virgo gravitational-wave observatory \citep{AdvVirgo}.
+The first half of the third observing run, which lasted from April to October of 2019, saw detections of nearly 40 binary black hole mergers \citep{GWTC2,Abbott:2021-GWTC-2-1}, among which GW190412 \citep{GW190412}, GW190814 \citep{GW190814}, GW190521 \citep{GW190521} stood out for their mass and mass ratio measurements (see section \ref{sec:GWevents}).
+Approximately 30 more binary black holes (the exact numbers here and above depend on the assumed threshold for confident detections) were observed during the second half of the third observing run, from November 2019 through March 2020 \citep{GWTC3}.
+Additional candidates were found by search pipelines external to the LIGO-Virgo-KAGRA collaborations in LIGO-Virgo public data \citep{Nitz:2019,Nitz:2021,Venumadhav:2019,Venumadhav:2020,Nitz:2021-4OGC,Olsen:2022}.

-The observation of gravitational waves from the binary neutron star merger GW170817 \citep{GW170817} was followed up by an unprecedented campaign of electromagnetic observations, leading to detections of a short gamma ray burst, optical kilonova, and an afterglow spanning from radio through X-ray wavelengths \citep{GW170817:GRB,GW170817:MMA}.
+Meanwhile, the detection of gravitational waves from the binary neutron star merger GW170817 \citep{GW170817} was followed up by an unprecedented campaign of electromagnetic observations, leading to detections of a short gamma ray burst, optical kilonova, and an afterglow spanning from radio through X-ray wavelengths \citep{GW170817:GRB,GW170817:MMA}.
+Another confident detection of a binary neutron star merger, GW190425 \citep{GW190425}, as well as two mergers of neutron stars with black holes, GW200105 and GW200115 \citep{GW200105}, did not yield electromagnetic counterparts.
 We shall focus on binary black holes for the remainder of this article.